microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.beforeAll
 * since: v1.10

 Declares a `beforeAll` hook that is executed once per worker process before all tests.
 When called in the scope of a test file, runs before all tests in the file.
-When called inside a [`method: Test.describe`] group, runs before all tests in the group.
+When called inside a [`method: Test.describe#1`] group, runs before all tests in the group.
 If multiple `beforeAll` hooks are added, they will run in the order of their registration.

 ```js tab=js-js
 // example.spec.js